AIR: The Amazing True Story of Sonny Vaccaro and Michael Jordan's Game-Winning 1982 Shot

 The way that Sonny Vaccaro discovers Michael Jordan’s potential for greatness in Ben Affleck’s AIR is a little bit different from how it happened in real life, according to screenwriter Alex Convery.
-But the way he changed it provides a great example of compressing and dramatizing a moment for the big screen.
+But the way Convery changed the story provides a great example of how to compress and dramatize a moment for the big screen.

-AIR tells the story of the once-in-a-lifetime deal struck between Nike and Michael Jordan in 1984, with Matt Damon playing Sonny Vaccaro, the man who convinced Jordan, and especially Jordan’s mother, Deloris, to sign on for a sneaker line with Nike instead of Adidas or Converse.
-Affleck directs the movie and also plays Nike co-founder Philip K. Knight.
+AIR tells the story of the once-in-a-lifetime deal struck between Nike and Michael Jordan in 1984, with Matt Damon playing Sonny Vaccaro, the man who convinced Jordan, and especially Jordan’s mother, Deloris, to sign up for a sneaker line with Nike instead of Adidas or Converse.
+Affleck directs the movie and plays Nike co-founder Philip K. Knight.

 In a memorable scene in the movie, Vaccaro plays and replays a VHS tape of Jordan’s game-winning shot at the 1982 NCAA Championship game.
 As he rewinds the tape again and again, he realizes how special it was that Jordan, then a freshman at the University of North Carolina Chapel Hill, got the ball instead of an upperclassman.
 And he notices Jordan’s total lack of fear.